This software requires too many tests!

 The Perfect Oracle for Pairwise Testing

 Because you must validate a system with a complex set of inputs and outputs, it really helps to know what the expected result should be without having to specify it for every test.
 This means using a test oracle – some code that will give you the expected answer using a very simple algorithm.
-The ideal test oracle is one that is easy to understand and easy to add to as you learn more about the system under test.
 For pairwise tests, that oracle is a special kind of chain of responsibility pattern.
+We describe the this oracle and how it works in a blog on using oracles.

 Test Oracle Example